Why is the universe the way it is?

 holes, N-body techniques, integrators, algorithms, data analysis methods and visualisations.

-Check out my official and fully-linked publication list on ORCID to learn more
+Check out my publication list on

-about my research activities.
+Google Scholar to learn more about my research activities.